BlenderCN/Learnbgame/LearnW5H.md

 :four: :five: who?-----Fofight :male_sign:————————Lmy :female_sign:

-:anchor: where?----Learnbgame，PByhack,
+:anchor: where?----Learnbgame，PByhack,poqbdb,

 :four: :five: what?-----forever fight

 :clock530: when?----forever

-:four: :five: why?-----Fofight is forever fight,Learnbgame is learn by game
+:four: :five: why?-----Fofight is forever fight！Learnbgame is learn by game！

 :repeat_one: how?-----forever fight